Antonio de las Alas

-Antonio de las Alas (October 14, 1889 – October 5, 1983) was a Filipino politician and business leader.
+Antonio Noble de las Alas (October 14, 1889 – October 5, 1983) was a Filipino lawyer, politician and business leader.

 Biography

 Antonio de las Alas was an acting Secretary of the Interior, four-term representative of the 1st district of Batangas in the Philippine Legislature, Secretary of Public Works and Communications, a member of the Senate of the Philippines during World War II, and a member of the constitutional convention delegation in 1934 and 1971.
 His signature is on an unissued 100-peso banknote dated 1944.
 After the war, he worked in many Filipino companies and institutions.
+He was the president of the Chamber of Commerce of the Philippine Islands from 1951 to 1954.
 In 1978, he received an Alumni service award.
 He died at the age of 94 in Illinois in 1983.

-Personal life

-He married Natividad Lontoc and had twelve children.
-His eldest daughter Lourdes or "Lily" later married Senator Ambrosio Padilla and had ten children or ten grandchildren for Lolo Antonio.